JetBrains/kotlin-web-site/pages/docs/reference/mpp-publish-lib.md

 For a library with product flavors, the variant names also contain the flavors, like `fooBarDebug` or `fooBazRelease`.

 > If a library consumer defines variants that are missing in the library, they need to provide matching fallbacks.
-> For example, if a library does not have or does not publish a staging build type, you must provide a fallback for the
+> For example, if a library does not have or does not publish a staging build type, the library consumer must provide a fallback for the
 > consumers who have such a build type, specifying at least one of the build types that the library publishes:
 >
 > <div class="multi-language-sample" data-lang="groovy">